What is the deadline for applying to the PhD program?

 Can I apply to the program if I am an international student?

 Am I required to take the GREs?
-Can I substitute another test for the GREs?

-Additionally, if you are an international student, you may be required to take the TOEFL exam.
+Please note: If you are an international student, you may be required to take the TOEFL exam.
 Please review the “Applicant Checklist Page” for more details.

 Can IELTS be considered as a substitution of TOFEL in your program?